 When I began eating a healthier diet and focusing on what fruits and vegetables were in my diet, I also began to care about how and where those fruits and veggies were grown.
-Were they local, organic, genetically modified, or were they conventionally grown, likely using pesticides, and shipped from thousands of miles away?
+Were they local, organic, genetically modified, or were they conventionally grown with the likely use of pesticides and shipped from thousands of miles away?
 This all became important to me.

 That’s when I started noticing those little stickers and tags on my fruits and vegetables.
 It took me a while to figure out that they provided a guide to answering at least some of these questions.
 Because I wasn’t entirely sure what they indicated, I decided to look into it.
 Here’s what I learned from reviewing articles and posts on Snopes, Wikipedia, and the source itself, the International Federation for Produce Standards (IFPS).